Better Commit Policy for Jira Cloud

 Works with your current tools

-Your team members can use any standard-compliant VCS client (command-line, GUI tools, IDE integrations) on any Operating System.
+Your team can keep using any standard-compliant VCS client (command-line, GUI tools, IDE integrations) on any OS.

 Zero learning curve

-After a couple of rejections, clean and precise commits become the new normal.
+After a couple of rejections, clean commits become second nature. ✨

 Keep Jira work items and development in sync